 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

-Types of Shoe and Leather Worker or Repairer
+Other Shoe & Leather Worker or Repairer Job Titles

 In the United States, there were 11,000 jobs for Shoe and Leather Worker or Repairer in 2016.
 There is little to no growth in job opportunities for Shoe and Leather Worker or Repairer.
-There will be an estimated 800 positions for Shoe & Leather Worker or Repairer per year.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Shoe & Leather Worker or Repairer are Utah, Idaho, and Oregon.
 Watch out if you plan on working in Kentucky, Indiana, or Pennsylvania.
 These states have the worst job growth for this type of profession.